KumarjitDas/Manipulate-Memory/README.md

 ## Project Status

-No functionalities/features has been implemented so far.
+These functionalities/features has been implemented so far:

+- kdi_manipulate_memory_copy
+- kdi_manipulate_memory_move

 ## Acknowledgment